jordanritzie19/HTML-and-CSS-Projects-techacademy/README.md

 This is a repository of projects written while taking the HTML and CSS course at The Tech Academy

-It is still in progress, and likely won't be complete until the beginning of December, 2022
+It is still in progress, and likely won't be complete until December, 2022